1787 Virginia gubernatorial election

 A gubernatorial election was held in Virginia on October 12, 1787.
-The incumbent governor Edmund Randolph was re-elected.
+The incumbent governor of Virginia Edmund Randolph was re-elected.

 The election was conducted by the Virginia General Assembly in joint session.
 Randolph was selected by a majority of members on the first ballot; the official record of the proceedings does not include the names or tallied votes for any other candidates.